Opentrons/opentrons/api/docs/v2/new_modules.rst

 Disengage
 ^^^^^^^^^

 .. code-block:: python

    mag_mod.disengage()

-The magnetic modules will disengage on power cycle of the device.
-It will not auto-disengage otherwise unless you specify in your protocol.
+The Magnetic Module will disengage when the device is turned on.
+It will not auto-disengage otherwise unless you call :py:meth:`.MagneticModuleContext.disengage` in your protocol.

 .. versionadded:: 2.0